codabase/code-sample/README.md

 # Charter Enterprise MOTD Sample Project
-In this project we have created two new Java classes:
+I have created two new Java classes or this project.
 ##### MessageOfTheDay
 * Long id;
 * String msg;
-##### MotdRepository

 The MessageOfTheDay is an Entity Bean with two members.
 * id is Primary Key and is generated.
 * msg is the Message of the Day and is the only data in this class.
-* The no argument constructor is private to prevent user to create a blank message.It may be called internally.
+* The no argument constructor is private to prevent user to create a blank message.
+It may be called internally.
-* The constructor wih String argument is used for REST service
+* The constructor wih String argument is used for the REST service.
-* The other method is equal method.
-Added to test if two message are equal and prevent user to added duplicates.
+* The method equal added to test if two messages are equal and prevent user to added duplicates.
+##### MotdRepository

-The MotdRepository is CrudRepository interface with normal Find, Create, Update and Delete operations.
-The object is injected by spring framework
+The MotdRepository is CrudRepository interface has find, create, update and delete operations.
+The object of this class is injected by spring framework

-The two existing classes in this project are:
+I have modified both existing classes of the project:
 ##### Motd
-The **_main_** method in this ****class is called by SpringBoot to start the **_Message of the Day_** Application The init method of the method is called to initialize our repository with some data.
+This is annotated as SpringBootApplication, the **_main_** method in this class starts the **_Motd_** server The init method of the method is called to initialize our repository with some data.
 The **_motdRepository_** is our repository to create and maintain the Messages.
 ##### MotdController